Contractor License Bond California

 It may sound like having to be bonded as a contractor is an expense which really doesn’t add value to your business, and is something you could do without.
 However, in some states like Cali, having a California contractor bond, is actually a condition of doing business there, and you would not be allowed to provide professional services to clients without it.

 This is considered necessary by state authorities so that consumers can be protected against unscrupulous persons who may not have the professional integrity to provide fair services for amounts paid to them.
 Without such guarantees in place, some contractors claiming to have professional skills in their field might in truth have no training whatsoever, an d just take money from customers before skipping town.
 When it comes to getting bonded in California, it is important to work top-notch insurance companies.
-NFP Surety only works with fantastic surety bond companies California, such as Merchants Bonding Company, Hanover Insurance Group, Liberty Mutual, and so many more.
+Surety by NFP only works with fantastic carriers, such as Merchants Bonding Company, Hanover Insurance Group, Liberty Mutual, and so many more.
 Call us today, and let us show you how to get bonded in California today!

 Kinds of bonds: